rainlanguage/docs.rainprotocol.xyz/docs/orderbook/3-writing-strategies.md

 total-sent: get(storage-key),
 sendable-in-this-order: sub(total-sendable-by-now total-sent),

-arb-bounty-factor: 0.999,
+arb-bounty-factor: 999e15,

 /* Get the USDT-ETH price from the Chainlink oracle */
 usdt-eth: chainlinkprice(0x00 0x00),

-/* Calculate the amount and price of the order */ amount price: sendable-in-this-order mul(usdt-eth arb-bounty-factor),
+/* Calculate the amount and price of the order */ amount price: sendable-in-this-order scale-18-mul(usdt-eth arb-bounty-factor),

 /* Update the total amount of dollars sent using the storage key */ :set(storage-key add(total-sent amount);